-Planned Activities

-Pavement rehab consists of the removal of 1.5-inch thick of existing asphalt concrete pavement surface and replacement of new asphalt concrete surface of same thickness for streets that are severely distressed.

-Rehabilitation also includes localized repairs, crack sealing, and application of slurry seal for streets that are less distressed.
-The project is to improve and extend the service life of street pavement while enhancing safety and aesthetic appearance of various communities within the CDBG target areas.
+Estimate the number and type of families that will benefit from the proposed activities This project will benefit approximately 9,200 individuals.
+Location Description This project will potentially benefit City residents in the HUD-CDBG Low/Mod Census Tracts.
+Planned Activities Pavement rehabilitation consists of the removal of 1.5-inch thick of existing asphalt concrete pavement surface and construction of new asphalt concrete pavement surface of same thickness for streets that are severely distressed.
+Rehabilitation also includes localized pavement repairs, crack sealing, and application of slurry seal for streets that are less distressed.
+The project is to improve roadway infrastructure and extend the service life of street pavement while enhancing safety and aesthetic appearance of various communities within HUD CDBG target areas.